About Fraternity & Sorority Life

 A growing, cooperative community of fraternities and sororities that strive to achieve high standards of scholarship and conduct as individuals and chapters setting positive examples in the community.

-Greek houses which are truly living and learning environments and are self governing, so that they hold their members accountable for their behavior and set positive examples for all students.
+Greek organizations are truly learning (and sometimes living) environments and are self-governing, so that they hold their members accountable for their behavior and set positive examples for all students.
 Places where respect and support for individual differences, choices, talents and intellectual pursuits is expected, and inclusivity is achieved; where hazing has no place.

 A community where non-Greek students, faculty and administrators and staff and the local community value the contributions of fraternity and sorority members and groups and visibly and audibly support their activities and endeavors.